WangYunzhang/pgdoctor/README.md

 ## Service Configuration

 The systemd service is configured to:
-- Run as the postgres user
+- Run as the pgpol user
-- Depend on postgresql.service
+- Depend on pgpool.service
 - Auto-restart on failure
 - Use standard logging facilities
+- Change the as you need

 ## License